niftylettuce/node.randomstring-extended/README.md

 ## LICENSE

-node-randomstring is licensed under the MIT license.
+node-randomstring-extended is licensed under the MIT license.